cgomesu/website/_pages/resume.md

 A collection of media management applications: movies (Radarr), series (Sonarr), music (Lidarr), and subtitles (Bazarr).

 #### [Tautulli](https://tautulli.com/)
 > Tautulli is a 3rd party application that you can run alongside your Plex Media Server to monitor activity and track various statistics.
-Most importantly, these statistics include what has been watched, who watched it, when and where they watched it, and how it was watched.
-The only thing missing is "why they watched it", but who am I to question your 42 plays of Frozen.
-All statistics are presented in a nice and clean interface with many tables and graphs, which makes it easy to brag about your server to everyone else.

 ### Frontend
 #### [Kodi](https://kodi.tv/)
-> Kodi is a free and open-source media player software application developed by the XBMC Foundation, a non-profit technology consortium.
-Kodi is available for multiple operating systems and hardware platforms, with a software 10-foot user interface for use with televisions and remote controls.
+> Kodi is a free and open-source media player software application developed by the XBMC Foundation.

 #### [VLC](https://www.videolan.org/)
-> VideoLAN is a non-profit organization which develops software for playing video and other media formats.
-It originally developed two programs for media streaming, VideoLAN Client and VideoLAN Server, but most of the features of VLS have been incorporated into VLC, with the result renamed VLC media player.
+> VideoLAN (...) originally developed two programs for media streaming, VideoLAN Client and VideoLAN Server, but most of the features of VLS have been incorporated into VLC, with the result renamed VLC media player.

 ### Servers
 #### [Jellyfin](https://jellyfin.org/)
 > Jellyfin is the volunteer-built media solution that puts you in control of your media.
 Stream to any device from your own server, with no strings attached.

 #### [Plex](https://www.plex.tv/)
-> Plex is a client–server media player system plus an ancillary software suite.
-The Plex Media Server desktop application runs on Windows, macOS, and Linux.
+> Plex is a client–server media player system plus an ancillary software suite. (...)
 The server desktop application organizes video, audio, and photos from a user's collections and from online services, enabling the players to access and stream the contents.

 #### [TVHeadend](https://tvheadend.org/)
-> TVHeadend, sometimes TVH for short, is a server application that reads video streams from LinuxTV sources and publishes them as internet streams.
+> TVHeadend (...) is a server application that reads video streams from LinuxTV sources and publishes them as internet streams.
 It supports multiple inputs, a DVB-T USB tuner stick and a Sat>IP tuner for instance, combining them together into a single channel listing.
 TVH servers are themselves IP signal providers, allowing networks of TVH servers to be combined.

 [top](#)